Officials: Last slave ship from Africa ID’d on Alabama coast

 “They were smuggling people as much for defiance as for sport,” Robertson said.

-The Clotilda arrived in Mobile in 1860 and was quickly scuttled in delta waters north of Mobile Bay.
+The Clotilda arrived in Mobile in 1860 and was quickly scuttled north of Mobile Bay.
 It was there that researchers worked to identify the shipwreck.

-The Africans spent the next five years as slaves during the American civil war, freed only after the South had lost the conflict.
+The Africans spent the next five years as slaves during the American Civil War, freed only after the South had lost.
 Unable to return home to Africa, about 30 of them used money earned working in fields, homes and vessels to purchase land from the Meaher family and settle in a community still known to this day as Africatown.

+Officials said they plan to present a report on the findings at a community center in Africatown next week.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.